 JazzTimes, compared her vocal stylings to Peggy Lee, NPR’s Weekend edition praised her “classic jazz voice that evokes smoky lounges, softly clinking glasses and the cool of the night.”
 Downbeat simply said “she captivates” and the New York Times described her as a “chic, sure-footed jazz chanteuse with smoldering restraint.”
 The L.A.
 Times declared: “not the next Ella or Sarah, but the first Sophie Milman.
 The sky’s the limit for this exceptional young talent.”

-Milman’s recording success led to performances at such prestigious venues as the Hollywood Bowl, the Kennedy Center, the Montreal Jazz Festival, Toronto’s Massey Hall and the legendary Blue Note clubs in New York and Japan.
-She’s also shared stages and/or collaborated with a varied array of musicians from the jazz, pop and rock worlds, including Randy Bachman, Chris Botti, Gary Burton, Chick Corea, the Manhattan Transfer, Cesaria Evora, Jesse Cook and the Neville Brothers, Charles Aznavour and Robbie Williams.
+She’s had the pleasure of sharing the stage or collaborated with a varied array of musicians from the jazz, pop and rock worlds, including Randy Bachman, Chris Botti, Gary Burton, Chick Corea, the Manhattan Transfer, Cesaria Evora, Jesse Cook, the Neville Brothers, Charles Aznavour and Robbie Williams.

 She considers her kids, Jacob, born in 2013 and Talia, born in 2015, her best productions to date and saw her capacity to love expand beyond her wildest dreams.
 Love has always fuelled her music, so watch out.
 The best is definitely yet to come